Esophageal Cancer: Nutrition During and After Treatment

 How cancer of the esophagus affects nutrition

-This member of your care team can help you with
+This member of your care team can help you with the following:

 Not being able to swallow

-Your options for nutrition during treatment
+Your choices for nutrition during treatment

 a diet of soft, high-protein foods may help.

-You may need tube feeding.
-You may need this if you can't eat enough food by mouth or are recovering
+You may need tube feeding if you can't eat enough food by mouth or are recovering

 from surgery.
-This is when a tube is inserted through your nose and into your stomach for
+This is when a tube is put through your nose and into your stomach for

 short periods of time.

 If you need tube feeding for a long time, a tube can be put right into your small

 intestine.
 This is called a J-tube.
 Or a tube may be put into your stomach.
 This is

 be used.
-Your healthcare team will choose the type of nutrition you get.
+Your healthcare team will choose the type of nutrition you need.

 Tips to make eating easier

-tips can help.
+keeping a normal weight.
+These tips can help.

 Eat foods high in calories and protein.
-These include whole, full fat dairy products,
+These include whole, full-fat dairy products,

 nut products, and meats.
-Examples include milkshakes, smoothies with protein
+Examples include milkshakes, smoothies with protein powder,

 peanut butter, beans, eggs, cheese, and yogurt.

 If swallowing is still hard, soften your foods with gravies or sauces.
-Chop up
+Chop up meat

-and soups and stews made with ground meat.
+and stews made with ground meat.

 If you’ve had surgery, your stomach may be smaller.
 You may fill up quickly.
 It may

 yogurt and fruit, and cereal with whole milk and bananas.

-This can also help food pass through your esophagus.
+It can also help food pass through your esophagus.